Conreality/sdk.conreality.org/kotlin/index.rst

 Conreality Software Development Kit (SDK) for Kotlin
 ****************************************************

-The Conreality SDK for Kotlin is currently at a planning stage at: https://github.com/conreality/conreality.kt
+The Conreality SDK for Kotlin is currently at an early development stage at: https://github.com/conreality/conreality.kt

 .. note::